GambitBSM/DDCalc/README.md

   * DDCalc_exampleF, DDCalc_exampleC
+    Simple example programs with source code showing how to use the DDCalc routines externally from either Fortran or C++ to calculate observables and likelihoods.

+  * DDCalc_exclusionF, DDCalc_exclusionC
-    Simple example programs with source code showing how to use the DDCalc routines externally from either Fortran or C++.
+    Simple example programs with source code showing how to use the DDCalc routines externally from either Fortran or C++ to calculate exclusion limits.

 Usage as a library
 ---------------